 Omega 6: omega 3 ratios ideally should be 1:1 to 4: 1.
-However in our current western influenced diet pushed this ratio to 15:1 to 17: 1.
+However in our current western influenced diet pushed this ratio from 15:1 to 17: 1.
 Needless to say, a lower number is better for our health.
 (12, 13)

 Processed and refined vegetable oil is the biggest source of omega 6 in our daily diet.
 Therefore no matter how much omega 3 you are consuming, omega 6 always overpower omega 3.
-It’s best to reduce omega 6 load in our body and start focusing on omega 3 instead.
+It’s best to reduce the omega 6 load in our body and start focusing on omega 3 instead.
 (6)

 Excessive omega 6 consumption leads to chronic diseases like coronary heart disease, an autoimmune disorder, metabolic diseases, cancer, etc.